msibal6/Spear-Code/Unity/CatanaStyleGuide.md

 Prefer no spaces inside parentheses.
 The if and else keywords belong on
 separate lines.

 Do not include spaces between the parentheses and the condition.
-Always include spaces between the if and opening parenthese, and between the closing
+Always include spaces between the if and opening pararentheses, and between the closing
 parenthese and the opening brace.

-Single-line statements do require curly braces.
+Single-line statements do not require braces

 Leave an empty line in between new statements.